cheikhdjennel/CHAT-APP-/README.md

 # CHAT-APP-
-Simple iOS Chat app developed with swift5 using Firebase for authentification with email and password, as a database to store users informations and finally a storage for users profil pictures , this app was made with both dark mode and light mode
+*Simple iOS Chat app developed with swift5 using Firebase for authentification with email and password, as a database to store users informations and finally a storage for users profil pictures , this app was made with both dark mode and light mode*

-<h1>   The app User interfaces
+<h1> The app User interfaces </h1>

-1)- **Login and register interface using segmented control to switch** :
+1)- <h2>**Login and register interface using segmented control to switch** : </h2>